neumino/neumino.github.io/movies.md

-### Avengement
+### Domino
-*Released on 2019-05-24, vote average 6.9*
+*Released on 2019-05-31, vote average 4.7*

-While on a prison furlough, a lowly criminal evades his guards and returns to his old stomping ground to take revenge on the people who turned him into a cold blooded killer.
+Seeking justice for his partner’s murder by an ISIS member, a Copenhagen police officer finds himself caught in a cat and mouse game with a duplicitous CIA agent who is using the killer as a pawn to trap other ISIS members.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/zeJF1lUD6ms?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/pW9_y6gWa6U?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>